 Soon the trickle became a steady stream and plans were made for a paved road into town for visitors who preferred to travel by private car.
 The families hosting these visitors prospered.
 Hot running water, standing showers, electricity-simple luxuries manifested that were not possible before.
 The women in town began commuting to a nearby city to sell their embroidery to a larger market.
 Access to a hospital became possible for those who were beyond the prayers of their ancestors.
 Children began attending school, where they learned about governments and politics and money, and their dreams grew larger than the fields where their parents toiled.

 Such advancement!
-The outside world said with satisfaction.
+The outside world said.

 Grandma sat in the dark corners of the home as the visitors came and went, came and went.
 She watched as these strangers sat at her kitchen table and consumed piles of food.
 Fresh greens from the garden.
 Pork from a pig slaughtered the night before.
 Heaps of rice from the nearby fields.
 She quickly grew weary of these people coming and going, bringing nothing to the home but empty bellies and strange electronic devices.
 Speaking foreign tongues in voices that were always a bit too loud.

 She grew frightened when the visitors tried to capture her soul with their little image-taking devices.
 She refused to sit with the family at dinner time when these strangers came, choosing to instead putter about the house and eat as much rice as possible.
 The more she ate, the less for them, she decided.
 She cursed these foreigners.
 Did they not have families of their own?
 Did they not have their own rice?
 She worried that her family would become destitute, run dry from their generousness.